 They're barely hanging on to power in the House and the Senate.

-And so I think though, again, it's going to end in an acquittal.
+And so I think, though, again, it's going to end in an acquittal.

-We're going to see that base vote, like you said very soon, if the 45 remain, the the Democrat, the House managers know they've lost already.
+If the 45 remain, the Democrat, the House managers know they've lost already.

-And for God's sakes, if we had to ban, if we can't use the word fight in political rhetoric, then none of the read all of the fundraising emails you get from both sides of the aisle using that kind of language.
+And for God's sakes, if we had to ban, if we can't use the word fight in political rhetoric, then none of the, read all of the fundraising emails you get from both sides of the aisle using that kind of language.

-And if I say, well, that encouraged me, yeah, that's the reason why I punched my neighbor who's a Democrat, or that's the reason by Democrat neighbor punched me.
+And if I say, well, that encouraged me because that's the reason why I punched my neighbor who's a Democrat, or that's the reason my Democrat neighbor punched me, that is not the country we want to live in when we care about the freedom of speech, which they are trying to trample on.

-I mean, that's the second part of this.
+And that's the second part of this.

-Trampling on our first amendment rights.
+Trampling on our First Amendment rights.

-Yeah, no, you're right on all points.
+Yeah, no, you're right on all points, as are you, Greg.

-All right, Jordan Seculo, Greg uh Jarrett, thank you.
+All right, Jordan Seculo, Greg Jarrett.

-When we come back, Congressman Andy Biggs on the ship show charade as we continue.
+When we come back, Congressman Andy Biggs on the Ship Show charade as we continue.

-I'm Mary Catherine Hamm.
+Hey there, I'm Mary Catherine Hammond.

 And I'm Carol Markowitz.